Humanities — Work Tips

 Dr. Michael Delahoyde

 Washington State University

 I ask for frequent short commentaries — a couple paragraphs is usually expected — as we procede through the modern works.
 I’ve always found online delivery of homework in the form of postings to discussion threads to be the most valuable kind of exercise, because students can respond to or build on what someone else has initiated; so repetitions are fewer than if I ask for individual hand-ins.
-Therefore each semester I set up an online Angel space for the class.
+Therefore each semester I set up an online space for the class.
 When you know I’ve asked for a homework posting but something goes wrong with the electronics, connectivity, computers, or your access, the default always is not to blow it off with a computer excuse but simply to write out a commentary and turn it in at the start of the coming class period.
-If materials on Angel are not accessible, visit other sites devoted to the artist or writer or composer, or try Youtube for the music, or visit the library.
+If materials on Canvas are not accessible, visit other sites devoted to the artist or writer or composer, or try Youtube for the music, or visit the library.

 These homework submissions receive points, usually from about 9 to 12 points each.
 (Other points are accrued with in-class minor group work.)
 A few optional extra credit options will occur during the semester, but really every assigned posting is an extra-credit option, since there is no real limit to the number of points you can earn.
 I occasionally find myself awarding something like 16 points on an 11-point assignment.